-- The shoulder straps should be adjustable, and the rear of the backpack padded for comfort.
+- Make sure the shoulder straps are adjustable, and the rear of the backpack is padded for comfort.

-- To help with packing, the backpack should have a few separate compartments.
+- To help with packing, check that the backpack has a few separate compartments.

-- Children are fashion conscious and vulnerable to peer pressure, so make sure you take your child with you when buying their backpack.
-If the style you choose is ‘uncool’, your child may compensate by carrying the backpack in a ‘cool’ way, such as over one shoulder.
+- Make sure you take your child with you when buying their backpack.
+This will help you to make sure that it fits and that your child likes it.
+(If the style you choose is ‘uncool’, your child may compensate by carrying the backpack in a ‘cool’ way, such as over one shoulder.)

 Pack the backpack correctly

-- The backpack should weigh less than 10 per cent of your child’s body weight – for example, a child of 40 kg should carry less than 4 kg in their backpack.
+- Make sure the backpack weighs less than 10 per cent of your child’s body weight – for example, a child of 40 kg should carry less than 4 kg in their backpack.
 Ideally, the child in this example should only carry around 2–3 kg of books.

 - Pack the heaviest items so they are closest to the child’s back.
-If the heaviest items are packed further away, this throws out the child’s centre of gravity and causes unnecessary back strain.
+If the heaviest items are packed further away from the child’s back, this throws out the child’s centre of gravity and causes unnecessary back strain.

-- Make sure that items can’t move around during transit, as this could upset your child’s centre of gravity, and use the backpack’s compartments.
+- Make sure that items can’t move around during transit, as this could upset your child’s centre of gravity.
+Use the backpack’s compartments.

 - Adjust the shoulder straps so that the bottom of the backpack is just above the child’s waist – don’t allow them to wear the backpack slung low over their buttocks.

-- When fitted correctly, the backpack should follow the shape of the child’s back, rather than hang off their shoulders.
+- Make sure that the backpack is fitted correctly – it should follow the shape of the child’s back, rather than hang off their shoulders.

-- If your child has to lean over, their backpack is too heavy, incorrectly fitted or wrongly packed.
+- Check whether the child has to lean over to carry the load – if so, their backpack is too heavy, incorrectly fitted or wrongly packed.